-I was still highly functional, for example I learned Chinese, started and sold a side project, and became a lawyer.
+I was still highly functional, for example I learned computer programming, started and sold a side project, and became a lawyer.
 However, because of the cognitive impairment I felt like garbage for all of it.

-In my mid-20s I went to China for the first time and got a parasite, over ~9 months it grew into an 8 inch worm in my intestine.
+In my mid-20s I got a parasite, and over ~9 months it grew into an 8 inch worm in my intestine.
 I went from a healthy and strong body, to losing 50 pounds and not being able to keep my head up for exams.
 I remember after my first year Constitutional Law exam my friends rushed to the bar and I rushed to the emergency room.

-Then in 2013 I hit absolute zero.
-I lived in Beijing for six months and it was the worst year for air pollution in recorded history, anywhere; it was like breathing battery acid all day.
-In addition, I have celiac (the gluten thing) and people kept lying to me about what was in food so my body was wrecked and totally devoid of nutrition.
+In addition, I have celiac (the gluten thing) and was still figuring out the diet and hidden risks, so my body was wrecked and totally devoid of nutrition.
 My sleep was terrible because I lived next to a rail yard that had train traffic all night.
-When I got back to Canada I felt and looked like a total ghoul; massive dark circles under my eyes, a pasty complexion and mind numbing fatigue.
+I felt and looked like a total ghoul; massive dark circles under my eyes, a pasty complexion and mind numbing fatigue.
 I could barely stand.
 This condition was the worst I’ve felt in my entire life, including the time I broke my leg playing football, which was unfortunate but easily overcome with high spirits.

 Hey, I got better.